The Ball Ball

-"The Ball Ball" is the fourth episode of the twelfth season of RuPaul's Drag Race.
+"The Ball Ball" is the fourth episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on March 20, 2020.
+The episode's main challenge tasks the contestants with presenting three looks in a fashion show.
 Leslie Jones is a guest judge.

-Gigi Goode wins the mini-challenge and the main challenge, and Rock M. Sakura is eliminated from the competition after placing in the bottom two and losing a lip-sync against Brita to "S&M" (2011) by Rihanna.
+Gigi Goode wins the main challenge.
+Rock M. Sakura is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Brita to "S&M" by Rihanna.
+The corresponding episode of RuPaul's Drag Race: Untucked earned a nomination in the Outstanding Picture Editing for an Unstructured Reality Program category at the 72nd Primetime Creative Arts Emmy Awards.

 Episode

-Leslie Jones is a guest judge.

-Gigi Goode wins the mini-challenge and the main challenge.
+Gigi Goode (top, pictured at RuPaul's DragCon LA in 2022) wins the episode's main challenge; Rock M. Sakura (bottom, pictured at the same event in 2024) is eliminated from the competition.

 For the episode's mini-challenge, the contestants compete in "The Beehive Jive" dance competition.
 Gigi Goode wins the mini-challenge.

-For the main challenge, the contestants must create three looks for The Ball Ball.
-The runway categories are Lady Baller, Basketball Wife Realness, and Balls to the Wall Eleganza.
+For the main challenge, the contestants are tasked with presenting three looks for the Ball Ball.
+The runway categories are "Lady Baller", "Basketball Wife Realness", and "Balls to the Wall Eleganza".
+The first two categories are sports-related and the third category requires the contestants to create original outfits from ball-shaped materials.

 On the main stage, RuPaul welcomes fellow judges as well as guest judge Leslie Jones.
 Gigi Goode, Jaida Essence Hall, and Nicky Doll receive positive critiques, and Gigi Goode wins the challenge.
 Aiden Zhane, Brita, and Rock M. Sakura receive negative critiques, and Aiden Zhane is deemed safe.
-Brita and Rock M. Sakura face off in a lip-sync to "S&M" (2011) by Rihanna.
+Brita and Rock M. Sakura place in the bottom and face off in a lip-sync contest to "S&M" (2011) by Rihanna.
 Brita is declared the winner of the lip-sync and Rock M. Sakura is eliminated from the competition.

-Production
+Production and broadcast

+American comedian and actress Leslie Jones is a guest judge.

 The episode originally aired on March 20, 2020.

+Michael Cuby of Nylon said of the lip-sync contest: "after spending a large chunk of the song struggling to rip the bottom off of her very restricting gown, Rock lost her edge and, ultimately, was sent packing, struggling to hold back her tears as she was dismissed.

+Fashion

+Joey Nolfi of Entertainment Weekly described one of Rock M. Sakura's looks as a "genius tetherball-inspired wig that literally swung around her head on a chain".

 Reception

-Kate Kulzick of The A.V.
-Club gave the episode a rating of 'B'.